 It is discussed between who and what is going to be done today.
 At the coffee machine or on the way to lunch break is briefly talked about the current state of the new project.

 Hall information, mostly unofficial in character, complements official facts or adds additional knowledge that makes events appear in a different light.
 The informal flow of information comes from this outstanding position, because no meetings have been convened, no appointments and appointments have to be made.

-The interviewees meet unplanned and by chance.
-Other people present and listening “passers-by” take information and pass it on or actively engage in dialogues.
+The interviewees meet unplanned and accidentally.
+Other attendees and listening passers-by take information and pass it on or actively engage in dialogues.
 Like radio waves, corridor information also penetrates through open doors to workplaces and to the “receivers” located there.

 In statistical terms, special situations have a rather low frequency, which is why they are specific.
 Everyday life, on the other hand, is characterized by familiar, recurring processes.
 The everyday communication is also adapted accordingly.
 Clearly it is important, as a salesman, to prepare well for talks with a customer.

 And for an executive it is part of the professionalism to be able to hold challenging employee appraisals.
 But most professional communication consists of unspectacular topics.
 Information is given, orders or complaints accepted, contacts established, content agreed.
 And where can you get an information update faster and more straightforward than via a flood radio?

 More knowledge - PDF download, eCourse on demand or personal advice